Strong Heart (album)

 Strong Heart is the tenth studio album by American country music artist Patty Loveless.
 It was released on August 29, 2000, via Epic Records.
-It first charted on the Billboard Top Country Albums chart on September 16 (peaking at #13), and remaining on the charts for 34 weeks until May 19, 2001.
+It first charted on the Billboard Top Country Albums chart on September 16 (peaking at No. 13), and remaining on the charts for 34 weeks until May 19, 2001.
 The album also charted briefly on the main Top Billboard 200 chart.
-Two of the album's singles landed in the Country top 20: "That's The Kind Of Mood I'm In"#13, and "The Last Thing On My Mind" #20.
+Two of the album's singles landed in the Top 20 of Billboard’s Hot Country Singles and Tracks chart : "That's The Kind Of Mood I'm In" (No. 13), and "The Last Thing On My Mind" (No. 20).

+Musical style and composition

+Strong Heart is considered a departure from Loveless' usual neotraditional country and honky-tonk style for a country pop style compared to performers such as Faith Hill.
+The album also features elements of hard rock and blues.